shaddow1201/CredentialVerify/README.md

 ## Tests
-There are 22 tests with these contracts, and are as follows
+There are 22 automated tests with these contracts, and are as follows
-### CredentialOrgFactory Tests
+### CredentialOrgFactory Automated Tests
 1. testCheckContractOwner - Checks Owner address vs expected, Makes sure that the contract was deployed to the correct owner.
 2. testSelectCredentialOrgCount -Tests to see if INIT records were created upon deploy.
 Data existence check.
 3. testSelectCredentialOrgTestRecord -Tests to see if INIT record values were set correctly.
 Data Value correctness checking.